I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 A cloth loom is a supporter in the Fullers' Town-House.
 "The centrepiece of the room is the cloth loom on which the wispy strands of wool were once washed, combed and woven into cloth."
 The stretched scroll is a scroll on the cloth loom.
 The inscribed spell of the stretched scroll is circumvent lock.
 Before casting memorise at the stretched scroll, say "Under the terms of the recent Sorcery Millennium Property Act, all magic-users are now hypnotised to make it impossible for them to learn certain spells connected with the breaking or circumvention of locks or other devices intended to protect property.
 Like all magic-users, you resent the implication that you are some kind of kleptomaniac, and regard this as an outrageous infringement of your personal liberty.
 Especially since these are the same people who go on and on about the right to bear 'apocalyptic fireball' wands!
 Tsk." instead.[* The Recording Industry Association of America may like to note that this annoyed the play-testers very much indeed.]

 The description of the cloth loom is "Painted around the base of the loom is the score, it seems, for a song, in the traditional tablature notation."
 The tablature song score is scenery in the Town-House.
 Understand "sing song" as singing.
 Singing from is an action applying to one visible thing.
 Understand "sing [something]" or "sing from [something]" as singing from.
-Check singing from: if the noun is not the tablature, say "You might sing from a score, perhaps, but not [the noun]."
+Check singing from: unless the noun is the tablature, say "You might sing from a score, perhaps, but not [the noun]."
 Before singing in the Town-House: try singing from the tablature instead.
 Instead of singing from the tablature: say "You walk slowly around all four sides of the loom, singing the song - a round, it seems, and the sort of cheery number written by those engaged in basically repetitive crafts.
 A pretty little song, but you're not sorry your father apprenticed you to a magic-user instead."; display the boxed quotation
 "Oh the fuller turns
 And the world turns
 So turns the day